PortalCloudInc/bevy_video/README.md

     for _ in materials.iter_mut() {
         // otherwise the image on screen wont update
     }

     for decoder in decoders.iter() {
         decoder.add_video_packet(/* Vec<u8> representing an H.264 packet */);

         // Note: packets are decoded asynchronously in another thread
-        // The `Image` will update automatically
+        // The Images will update automatically
     }
 }
 ```